krokowski0x/AVLTree/README.md

 # AVL Tree

-Implementation of an AVL Tree in JS, made for university project.
+Implementation of an AVL Tree in Vanilla JavaScript and p5.js, made for an university project.
 **Live version** - https://pamsi-avl-tree.herokuapp.com/

 ## Brief description